Anatrax/Distributed-Leader-Election/README.md

 ...
 ```

-These can be `grep`'ed for individual node logs with the following command, where `XXX` is the ID of the node front-padded with zeros (i.e., Node 0's ID would be `000`, Node 1's ID would be `001`, etc.):
+The output file can be `grep`'ed for individual node logs with the following command, where `XXX` is the ID of the node front-padded with zeros (i.e., Node 0's ID would be `000`, Node 1's ID would be `001`, etc.):
 ```bash
 $ grep "ID XXX" output.txt
 ```